 I earned my PhD in the Department of Environmental Science, Policy, and Management at UC Berkeley.
 I was part of the de Valpine group, which focuses on sophisticated statistical modeling of complex ecological data.
-I also had the good fortune to work with a variety of other teams on various projects, some of which are ongoing.
+I also enjoyed working with a variety of other teams on various projects, some of which are ongoing.

 Sierra Mixed-Conifer Growth, Survival, Fecundity, and Population Modeling

-My dissertation features growth and survival modeling for mixed-conifer forests in the Sierra Nevada.
-I work with the reserve compartments at Blodgett Forest Research Station, which have seen no management in approximately 100 years other than fire exclusion.
-Ultimately I hope to create fecundity models as well and then combine all three demographic models in an Integral Projection Model for these forests (IPM, the continuous version of a matrix projection model – not to be confused with Integrated Population Modeling, or Integrated Pest Management).
+My dissertation featured growth and survival modeling for mixed-conifer forests in the Sierra Nevada.
+I worked with the reserve compartments at Blodgett Forest Research Station, which have seen no management in approximately 100 years other than fire exclusion (a common condition throughout the Sierra Nevada).
+Ultimately I hoped to create fecundity models as well and then combine all three demographic models in an Integral Projection Model for these forests (IPM, the continuous version of a matrix projection model – not to be confused with Integrated Population Modeling, or Integrated Pest Management).
 These models are capable of handling complex population dynamics, incorporating environmental variability, and differences in individual quality (some trees might grow, survive, or reproduce better than others).
-I have published a model for white fir growth in Ecological Applications, and the model for survival is in press at Ecosphere.
-White fir growth is affected by the size of the tree (larger trees grow faster) and the basal area of the plot (more crowded plots had slower growth) – but additional variation was important for both individual trees and plots.
+I have published a model for white fir growth in Ecological Applications, and models for survival in Ecosphere.
+White fir growth is affected by the size of the tree (larger trees grow faster), but additional variation was important for both individual trees and plots.
 See a concise summary on the Sierra Nevada Adaptive Management Project webpage.
 Survival for the seven species we modeled at the site was controlled by different variables for different species.
+(Note: I have corrected a database error which affected both of these papers.
+Please see the Errata for the Ecological Applications paper and the Ecosphere paper.)

 Conifer Encroachment into Oak Woodlands in Mendocino and Humboldt Counties

 I was also a part of a team investigating the rate, extent, and ecological effects of conifer encroachment into oak woodlands in the North Coast of California.
 When we keep fire out of these woodland and forest ecosystems, Douglas-fir in particular is able to grow into dense forests where there were previously open oak woodland stands.
 Because conifers (and several other hardwoods) are shade-tolerant, the seedlings recruit and grow under the oak canopies, and then eventually grow through the oak canopy and overtop them, shading them out and killing them.
 This is a widespread problem with many ecological impacts, including the obvious effects on oak trees, but also on the understory vegatation community.
 The field crews recorded information on age and size structure of the trees as well as the diversity of understory vegetation.
 My role in this project was to analyze historical photos from the 1940s and current imagery from the National Agricultural Imagery Program to determine the rate and extent of conversion from oak to conifer.
 I used Leica Photogrammetry Suite to georegister and orthorectify the historical imagery, ArcGIS to manipulate the images, create maps, and calculate topographic variables from digital elevation models, and eCognition for object-based classification of these high-resolution images.
 I presented this analysis in a conference paper at the Seventh California Oak Symposium: Managing Oak Woodlands in a Dynamic World.
 I then modeled the change in woody cover as a function of topographic proxies for moisture and light availability, using Generalized Additive Models to account for spatial autocorrelation.
-These models appeared in the third chapter of my dissertation and are in press at Ecological Informatics.
+These models appeared in the third chapter of my dissertation and in a paper at Ecological Informatics.
 The most straightforward and important conclusion from this study was that the results regarding topographic controls on woody cover growth were highly dependent on the spatial scale of the remote sensing data: for different pixel sizes, the results could change completely.
 The larger team is in the process of creating a publication through UC Agriculture and Natural Resources describing these issues of conifer encroachment and their threats to oak conservation.
+In a related policy process, Cooperative Extension advisors have been able to support a change in the California Forest Practice Rules that allow landowners to restore oak woodlands by removing Douglas-fir.

 Fire History in the Santa Cruz Mountains